-From the analysis conducted it is quite clear that the CME CF Ether-Dollar Reference Rate - New York Variant exhibits all the key properties required of a benchmark.
+From the analysis conducted it is quite clear that the CME CF Bitcoin Reference Rate - New York Variant exhibits all the key properties required of a benchmark.

-Representative: Ether-USD markets that are operated by the CME CF Constituent Exchanges during 15:00 to 16:00 New York Time are liquid, with sufficient volume of trading to represent the market in a robust manner.
+Representative: Bitcoin-USD markets that are operated by the CME CF Constituent Exchanges during 15:00 to 16:00 New York Time are liquid, with sufficient volume of trading to represent the market in a robust manner.

-Resistant to Manipulation: The ETHUSD_NY Constituent Exchange Criteria ensure that it takes input data only from cryptocurrency exchanges that exhibit fair and orderly behaviour, where trading shows strong price correlations between each other.
-On top of this, the methodology the ETHUSD_NY employs nullifies the effects of any manipulation, and the Administrator's policies and processes regarding surveillance ensure that any manipulation is detected.
+Resistant to Manipulation: BRRNY Constituent Exchange Criteria ensure that it takes input data only from cryptocurrency exchanges that exhibit fair and orderly behaviour, where trading shows strong price correlations between each other.
+On top of this, the methodology BRRNY employs nullifies the effects of any manipulation, and the Administrator's policies and processes regarding surveillance ensure that any manipulation is detected.

-Replicable: The ETHUSD_NY methodology promotes replicability, allowing users (especially APs to ETFs) to replicate the benchmark simply and without undue risks, in turn giving them the confidence to provide secondary market liquidity to the ETF shares.
+Replicable: BRRNY methodology promotes replicability, allowing users (especially APs to ETFs) to replicate the benchmark simply and without undue risks, in turn giving them the confidence to provide secondary market liquidity to the ETF shares.